Zeutschler/tinyolap/README.md

    - **[months]** := Jan, Feb, ... , Dec, **Q1**, ... **Q4**, **Year**
    - **[products]** := Model 3, Model S, Model X, **Total**
    - **[countries]** := USA, Canada, Mexico, **North America**, ... , **Europe**, **Total**
-   - **[masures]** := Quantity, Sales, Cost, **Income**, Tax, **Net Income**
+   - **[measures]** := Quantity, Sales, Cost, **Income**, Tax, **Net Income**

-2. The second and already last step is to **build a cube** - a multidimensional space - to holds your data.
-   Let's call that space **'Tesla'**
+2. The second and already last step is to **build a cube** - a multidimensional space, equivalent to a table in a relational database - to holds your data.
+Let's call this cube **'Tesla'**
-   - **[products]** := Model 3, Model S, Model X, **Total**

-not a value-driven OLAP Database.
-The focus is on multidimensional modelling.
+   - **Cube:[tesla]** := [datatype, years, monyths, products, countries, measures]

 ## Why building an in-memory databse in plain Python?
-TinyOlap started as a by-product of a research project - I needed a super-light-weight MOLAP database.
+TinyOlap started as a by-product of a research project - I simply needed a super-light-weight MOLAP database.
 But there was no, so I build one.
 TinyOlap is very suitable for educational purposes in computer science as well as in business studies.
-I use TinyOlap for my master class students in "Business Analytics" at the HSD University for applied science in Düsseldorf (Germany).
-Although Tinyolap might be of help for experimental business purposes, it is neither suitable nor recommend to be used for any kind of production purposes.
+I use TinyOlap for my master class students in "Business Analytics" at the HSD University for Applied Science in Düsseldorf (Germany).
+Although Tinyolap is escpecially helpfull for experimental business purposes.

 TinyOlap is also a reminiscence and homage to the early days of OLAP databases, where great products like Applix TM/1 or MIS Alea enabled business users to build expressive data models with dimension, cubes and complex business logic in just a few minutes our hours.
 Unfortunately, these products have grown up to complex and very expensive client-server database technologies, all striving for the ultimate performance on mass data processing and high number of concurrent users.

 In contrast, TinyOlap is intended to stay **free, simple and focussed** on client-side planning, budgeting, calculations and analysis purposes.
 TinyOlap provides sub-second